Which Robo-Advisor is Best for You?

 When put head-to-head, Wealthfront and Schwab Intelligent Portfolios are practically tied.
 They both have the basic features one would expect in a robo-advisor, yet each stands out in a unique way.

 When it comes to low minimum investments, tax-loss harvesting, and cash management, Wealthfront is clearly ahead of Schwab.
-If these features are important to your financial situation, that’s a great indication that Wealthfront may be the best choice for you.
+If these features are important to your financial situation, that’s a great indication that Wealthfront might be the best choice for you.

 Schwab also wins in the customer service category, with 24/7 availability by phone or online chat.
 Wealthfront’s access to customer service representatives is more opaque, with undisclosed phone hours available only for existing customers.